MelchiorDahrk/Red-Wisdom/ReadMe.md

 If author(s) is/are not able to be contacted through a reasonable effort, Then you are free to copy and redistribute the material for use in The Elder Scrolls III: Morrowind

+Changelog:
+1.0.0 - Initial release
+1.0.1 - Fixed journal entry about where the blood lotus are.
+Added a new teleport timer to Nirani.
+Added a dead count check in dialogue for Mut.